TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 		# To run invalidlogintest file -> robot testcases\invalidlogintest.robot
 		# To run validlogintest file -> robot testcases\validlogintest.robot
 		# To run shoppingcarttest file -> robot testcases\shoppingcarttest.robot
-		# The same commands can be used to run the test files in pycharm IDE in the terminal window
+		# If using pycharm IDE, the above command will also work in the pycharm terminal window

-# See the Documentation folder for assumption take in respect of the testcases
+# See the Documentation folder for assumption taken in respect of the testcases